shubhambhole99/shubhambhole99/README.md

 # Hi there 👋,I'm Shubham Bhole
-**A skilled backend developer with a talent for clear and concise communication, Keen on collaborating with cross-functional teams to deliver high-quality technical solutions.
+**An aspiring Java backend developer with a talent for clear and concise communication, Keen on collaborating with cross-functional teams to deliver high-quality technical solutions.
 My ability to articulate complex ideas in an easy-to-understand way makes me an asset to any project, and I am confident in my ability to contribute value to any organization.**

 # About Me
  - 🔭 I’m currently doing a **Full Stack Web Developement Course**